mrmanc/mrmanc.github.io/links/index.md

 * [The Twelve-Factor App](https://12factor.net/) on building cloud native applications
 * [The Cathedral and the Bazaar](http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/)
 * [Decisions, decisions](https://vimeo.com/43536417)—a talk by Dan North about trade-offs, and distinguishing decisions that matter a lot more than others
+* [Things: how we think of them, what that means for building systems](https://www.darkpeakconsulting.co.uk/post/things-how-we-think-of-them-what-that-means-for-building-systems) by Keith Braithwaite discusses two ways of interpreting the world, and how engineers tendencies to follow categorisation can conflict with other peoples tendency to apply inference

 # Culture